jtbattle/wangemu/wvdutil/wvdutil_readme.txt

 wvdutil_1.5.zip contains the main program, wvdutil.py, and some library routines in wvdlib.py and wvfilelist.py.

+It also contains wvdutil.exe.
+This is a single-file binary which contains a python interpreted and the wvdutil soure all bundled together.
+This is useful if you don't have python already installed on your machine.
+However, it is actually slower to start up than running the python script.

 New features in version 1.5:

     - codebase modified to be bilingual: runs under either Python 2.7 or